 - PhD in Social Work & Social Research - Portland State University

-- MA in Elementary Education, Washington State University - Vancouver
+- Masters in Teaching (Elementary Education), Washington State University - Vancouver

 - BA in Human Development, Washington State University - Vancouver

 I arrived at PSU in the fall of 2010 as a doctoral student, and worked as a graduate research assistant in the Regional Research Institute for Human Services on a project investigating the effects of an intervention supporting self-determination in foster youth aging out of the child welfare system.

 My primary role as an instructor is focused on teaching and service.
 I enjoy working with students, and I've found that many of them have had a non-traditional educational path like my own (as returning students and/or first-generation college students).

 My research and publications have focused on the experiences of foster youth aging out of care and first-generation students in social work and child and family studies.